Oranmore: Etymology

 Oranmore is the anglicisation of Uarán Mór or Órán Mór.
 The first written record of Oranmore is in the Annals of the Four Masters.
 It was originally called Fuarán Mór, meaning "great spring" in Irish.
-The name refers to a spring to the northwest of the main village.
+This name reputedly refers to a spring or well near the village.

 History

 Pre-history

 Evidence of prehistoric settlement in the Oranmore Parish area include a number of fulacht fiadh (at Frenchfort townland), ringforts (Rinn townland) and a megalithic structure (at Garraun South townland).
 Griffith's Valuation, a land survey completed in 1857, shows several such structures (sometimes colloquially and collectively known as fairy forts) in the area.

 Medieval church ruins

-The ruin of a medieval Roman Catholic church is one of the oldest buildings in Oranmore town.
+The ruins of a medieval Roman Catholic church is one of the oldest buildings in Oranmore town.
 Its northern wall forms part of the enclosure which encompasses the church and its graveyard.
 The church is believed to date to the 13th century.
-If true, this means it was built no later than one and half century's after the initial Anglo-Norman Invasion of 1169 AD.
+If true, this means it was built no later than one and a half century's after the initial Anglo-Norman Invasion of 1169 AD.

 The existing remains measure approximately 32 feet by 72 feet, however, there is evidence that the church was larger at one time.
 Some grave markers in the adjoining cemetery have no discernible name or date.
 Other graves have been marked with pieces of the fallen church walls.
-The oldest grave stone, with a discernible date inscription, is a Celtic cross dated 1661.
-It is no longer in its original location, but is instead lying on top of another, newer stone slab.
+The oldest gravestone, with a discernible date inscription, is a Celtic cross dated 1661.
+It is no longer in its original location but is instead lying on top of another, newer stone slab.

 There is a gated section within the graveyard set aside for the Presentation Sisters, an order of teaching sisters who established a convent in Oranmore in 1861.
 Some interments occurred within the ruined walls of the actual church.